Akira Fudo: Reception

 Akira Fudo has been a popular character.
 He was ranked fifth in Mania Entertainment's "10 Most Iconic Anime Heroes" written by Thomas Zoth, who commented that "Shonen manga developed a dark tone with Devilman's graphic violence, casual blasphemy, and theme of using evil itself to fight evil".
 A character designer from SNK admitted that Devilman was an influence in designing Kyo Kusanagi, the protagonist from the fighting series The King of Fighters '94.
 However, SNK artist Nona said he found it difficult to design Kyo as a heroic character, as he did not view Akira Fudo's portrayal fitting of a hero.
 Despite finding the manga's beginning weak due to Akira and Ryo's long discussions about demons, The Fandom Post praised the handling of Akira as it was different from other types of manga fighting series.
 The reviewer also found Akira's fighting scenes interesting due to the gruesome fate of his rivals.

 Anime News Network initially referred to Akira as an appealing hero based on his kind demeanor, but criticized his relationship with Miki due to how she berates these traits.
 As a result, when Akira becomes a more violent person due to absorbing Amon, the review believes Nagai was expressing the idea of a man undergoing growth but still retaining his kind self.
 Although Akira and Ryo's relationship is not fully explored, the review felt there was a homoerotic tension between them that was interesting for readers.
 Jason Thompson from ANN stated that Akira's inability to save Miki and her family plays "like a visualization of a child's nightmare".
 Neon Genesis Evangelion director Hideaki Anno said the mecha Evangelion Unit 01 was influenced by Devilman.
-Anno claims that Devilman's scary facial expressions were the basis for the mecha alongside Mazinger Z.
+Anno said that Devilman's scary facial expressions were the basis for the mecha alongside Mazinger Z.